Simply007/kontent-nextjs-benchmark/README.md

 1. Go to your Kontent project and publish all the imported items.
    > You could deactivate Management API key, it is not necessary any more.

-:Warning: If you want to generate bigger data sets, use [Kontent Data Generator](https://github.com/Simply007/kontent-data-generator).
+:warning: If you want to generate bigger data sets, use [Kontent Data Generator](https://github.com/Simply007/kontent-data-generator).

 ## Run the benchmark